Cristi29P/stdio-lib/checker-lin/README.md

 General Structure
 -

+* For opening and closing the files I've relied upon the close and open system calls, while checking the return values to make sure that no error was encountered.
+* Reading and writing to the file makes use of an internal associated buffer.
+While reading, the function tries each time to fill up the buffer to its max capacity (chunks of 4096 bytes).
+If there is still data in the buffer, the function automatically retrieves the first character the buffer pointer points to.
+Writing goes pretty much the same way, excepting the fact that we write to the main file when: the buffer is full, flush is called or the file is closed.
+* Flushing and closing make the program automatically write the entire content of the internal buffer to the file, if the last operation was, of course, to write.
+* If you open a process using the popen function, the interface for communicating with it is the SO_FILE provided (it provides a level of abstraction over the conventional pipe).
+That means that if you want to issue an argument or command to that process, you need to write to the resulting file.
+Reading the output from that process is a similar story.
+* Closing the process automatically frees up all the allocated resources.

+* I found this homework extremely useful as I've better understood the core concepts of low-level I/O functions.
+* From my point of view, the current implementation is as simple and efficient as it could possibly be, while not being naive.
+It is written in such way that anyone reading the source files for the first time could understand it.

 Implementation
 -
+* The entire functionality of the homework has been implemented.
+* Technical difficulties:
+   * The checker is rather slow.
+   * No timeout functionality added to a test file that might result in `Segmentations faults`.
+Also, unless the program crashes or does not manifest the correct behaviour, no output from the checker is provided, as info messages are not flushed to `stdout`.
+   * Checker should take care of calling the Makefile and cleaning the resulting files.
+* Interesting facts:
+   * If you are not checking the return values for nearly every system call, you are going to have a bad time sooner or later.
+   * Buffering saves you a great deal of time.

 How should I compile and run this library?
 -
 After you've downloaded or cloned the repository, just do `make build` or